smcclab/smc-course/_workshops/05-networks-collaboration.md

 This is a good time to start thinking about how you could use **networks** to assist with collaboration by sending information in between the individual laptops in a laptop ensemble.
-This could involve audio and video data (e.g., connecting via Zoom, Teams, or other tools) or _control_ data.
+This could involve audio and video data (e.g., connecting via Zoom, or other tools) or _control_ data.

 Network connections are used to connect musicians together from different locations, to connect devices together in one studio, and to connect different